University Officers' Training Corps: Wales

 In 1900 University College, Wales in Aberystwyth raised a company, sanctioned by the War Office, which was known as E Company of the 5th Volunteer Battalion, South Wales Borderers.
 In 1908, the University College, Wales contingent of the Officers' Training Corps was formally raised in response to the recommendations of the committee formed by Lord Haldane.
 In 1910, the University College of North Wales contingent followed and, in 1913, the University College of South Wales and Monmouthshire contingent was also raised.
 The UOTCs of Aberystwyth and Bangor supplied officers to the British Army during the Second World War, but after the war recruitment fell and the UOTCs were suspended in October 1952 and March 1948 respectively.

 Meanwhile, the University College of South Wales and Monmouthshire OTC had also supplied officers to the British Army during the Second World War but subsequently developed to become "Cardiff UOTC" and, in October 1990, it became "Wales UOTC".
 Wales UOTC is based at Maindy Barracks in Cardiff.

-Training

-Training follows a syllabus as laid out by the Royal Military Academy Sandhurst.
-Weekly training nights are used to build up theory and basic practical lessons.
-Training and exercises, usually at weekends, are structured around the academic calendar.
-Most activities take place during the winter and spring terms, with a two-week summer camp, scheduled early to allow for other commitments.
-Having successfully completed basic training, the amount of time cadets commit to activities depends on the amount of time they can spare.
-UOTC Cadets remain on the untrained strength meaning remuneration does not attract X Factor and is not pensionable.

-Training varies depending on the OTC, but the same basic content is covered.
-There are two Military Training Qualification tests to take in the first two years, involving written and practical tests.